robertocapuano/Life/README.md

-# HighCostOfLiving
+# The High Cost of Life
- A game about tradeof between life and death
+Feed the creature and keep a balance between life and death.